-Example 1: If you sell a plain red t-shirt that comes in 3 different sizes you would need to buy 3 barcodes.
+Example 1: If you sell a plain red t-shirt that comes in 3 different sizes you would need to buy barcodes for each size.
+In this case 3 barcodes.
 This way, if one of the sizes is selling faster than the others, the store will be able to tell instantly through their computerized inventory system which one needs to be replenished.

 Example 2: If you sell 2 different styles of t-shirts (a plain red and a plain blue t-shirt) and each color comes in 3 different sizes, you would need to buy 6 different barcodes (2 x 3 = 6).

 Example 3: You have recorded your first CD and you had 1,000 copies of your CD printed up.
 You would only need one UPC barcode.
 You always keep the same UPC barcode on the same product, no matter what type of product it is.
 However, each additional new CD you record in the future will also need its own unique UPC barcode.

 Example 4: You have created the world’s greatest BBQ sauce and your friends and family have convinced you to sell it in the supermarket.
 You have two different flavors (spicy and mild) and you want to offer each flavor in two different size bottles (8 ounce and 16 ounce).
 In this example you would need to have 4 different UPC barcodes – one for each flavor and size.

 To answer the second question – are UPC Barcodes different for each store – the answer is very straight forward: NO. You should always keep the same UPC barcode on the same product regardless of where it is sold.
 For example, the UPC barcode you see on a 12 ounce can of Coca-Cola is always the same regardless of where that can of Coke is sold.
 This keeps the whole process of barcoding as free from chaos as possible.